RayBenefield/hermes/worklog.md

 # Work Log

+## #70

+Worked a double session so I'll just leave it at that.

 ## #69

 Ended up doing a double session to completely clean up all the side effects from